reyincyber/Hacktify-CS/README.md

 [GitHub Repo](https://github.com/reyincyber/Hacktify-CS/tree/main/Cross-Site%20Scripting%20(XSS)) | [Medium Writeup](https://cyberrey.medium.com/cross-site-scripting-xss-hands-on-lab-9f07bb8c8de2) | [YouTube](https://youtu.be/5bZfqFwr1mc)

+XSS attacks emerged as a recurring threat, allowing malicious scripts to hijack sessions, steal cookies, and deface content.
+I explored Reflected, Stored, DOM-based, and advanced encoding payloads.
+Real-world examples like XSS topping the 2024 CWE Top 25 reinforced its criticality.
 XSS vulnerabilities allow attackers to inject malicious scripts into web applications, which can execute in a victim's browser.
 This can lead to session hijacking, data theft, and website defacement.
 ```
 Let’s Do IT!
 <script>alert('XSS')</script>